Wild use early goals to beat Kings 3-1 for 5th straight win

 Kirill Kaprizov, Nick Bjugstad and Joel Eriksson Ek scored for the Wild, who ended the Kings’ six-game winning streak.
 Minnesota’s last loss was to the Kings in Los Angeles on Feb.
 16. That was Minnesota’s first game back after a two-week layoff due to COVID-19 protocols.

 Cam Talbot stopped 27 shots for the Wild, holding the Kings scoreless until Jeff Carter’s goal late in the third period in his first action since Feb.
-2. Jonathan Quick made 27 saves for the Kings, who were done in by the Wild’s three goals in a 3:03 span.
+2.

+“It’s a long time to be out,” said Bjugstad, who along with Talbot was one of 15 Wild players who were sidelined with the coronavirus.
+“Coming back from COVID those first few games are tough.
+And he came out with lots of energy and lots of confidence.”

+Of course, it never hurts when your teammates give you a three-goal lead in the first period.

 Minnesota struck first on Kaprizov’s fifth of the year, a sprawling wrap-around goal at 12:33.